Sauteed Chicken Livers

 How to cook chicken livers

-In a large bowl, whisk together the olive oil, lemon juice, and soy sauce.
-Add the chicken livers to the bowl and ensure they are evenly coated in the marinade.
+Step 1– dry the livers on a paper towel.
+In a large bowl, whisk together the marinade ingredients.
+Add the chicken livers to the bowl and ensure they are evenly coated.

-• Use a hot grill.
-Make sure the grill is hot before placing the skewers down to cook.
-The livers taste better if they get a hard sear from the grill.
+• Use a hot skillet.
+Make sure the skillet is hot before placing the livers down to cook.
+The livers taste better if they get a hard sear.

 • Char the exterior.
 While it may look slightly burnt, charring the outside gives the livers a lovely smoky and tender exterior while keeping the middle part super juicy.

-• Serve with caramelized onions and mushrooms.
-Onions, mushrooms, and liver are a magical combination.
-Saute them in a pan and serve with the liver.
+• Cook with onions and mushrooms.
+This is a magical combination: onions, mushrooms, and liver.
+Saute them in a pan with the liver.

 Frequently asked questions

-Yes, frozen chicken livers can be used for a recipe.
+Yes, frozen chicken livers can be used for this recipe.
 However, they should be thawed completely before cooking.

 chicken livers recipe.